greg-raven/Department-21/_posts/2009-09-01-to-my-friends-who-enjoy-a-glass-of-wine-and-those-who-dont.md

 Wine = Health

-Therefore, it’s better to drink wine and talk stupid, than to drink water and be full of shit.
+Therefore, it's better to drink wine and talk stupid, than to drink water and be full of shit.

-There is no need to thank me for this valuable information: I’m doing it as a public service!
+There is no need to thank me for this valuable information: I'm doing it as a public service!